Culture of Scotland: Media

 Scotland's media are partly separate from the rest of the UK.
 For example, Scotland has several national newspapers, such as the Daily Record (Scotland's leading tabloid), the broadsheet The Herald, based in Glasgow, and The Scotsman in Edinburgh.
 Sunday newspapers include the tabloid Sunday Mail (published by Daily Record parent company Trinity Mirror) and the Sunday Post, while the Sunday Herald and Scotland on Sunday have associations with The Herald and The Scotsman respectively.

 Regional dailies include The Courier and Advertiser in Dundee and the east, and The Press and Journal serving Aberdeen and the north.

-Scotland has its own BBC services which include the national radio stations, BBC Radio Scotland and Scottish Gaelic language service BBC Radio nan Gaidheal.
+Scotland has its own BBC services which include the national radio stations, BBC Radio Scotland and the Scottish Gaelic language service BBC Radio nan Gaidheal.
 There are also a number of BBC and independent local radio stations throughout the country.
 In addition to radio, BBC Scotland also runs three national television stations: the Scottish variant of BBC One, the BBC Scotland channel and Gaelic-language TV channel BBC Alba.
 Much of the output of BBC Scotland Television, such as news and current affairs programmes, and the Glasgow-based soap opera, River City, are intended for broadcast within Scotland, while others, such as drama and comedy programmes, aim at audiences throughout the UK and further afield.

 Two ITV stations, STV and ITV, also broadcast in Scotland.
 Most of the independent television output is the same as that transmitted in England, Wales and Northern Ireland, with the exception of news and current affairs, sport, comedy, cultural and Scottish Gaelic-language programming.

 As one of the Celtic nations, Scotland is represented at the Celtic Media Festival (formerly known as the Celtic International Film Festival).
 Scottish entrants have won many awards since the festival began in 1980.
 Scottish sponsors and partners of the event include Highlands and Islands Enterprise, BBC Scotland, MG Alba, Scottish Screen, STV and Bòrd na Gàidhlig.

 Food and drink

 Although the deep-fried Mars bar is jokingly said to exemplify the modern Scottish diet, Scottish cuisine offers traditional dishes such as fish and chips, haggis, the Arbroath smokie, salmon, venison, cranachan, the bannock, stovies, Scotch broth, tattie scone and shortbread.

 Scotland is also known for its Scotch whisky distilleries, as well as for Scottish beer.

-The soft drink Irn-Bru is cited by its manufacturer A.G.
-Barr as Scotland's 'other' national drink owing to its large market share in Scotland outselling major international brands such as Coca-Cola.
+The soft drink Irn-Bru is cited by its manufacturer, A.G.
+Barr, as Scotland's 'other' national drink owing to its large market share in Scotland, outselling major international brands such as Coca-Cola.

 Philosophy

 Scotland has a strong philosophical tradition.
 Duns Scotus was one of the premier medieval scholastics.
-In the Scottish Enlightenment Edinburgh was home to much intellectual talent, including Francis Hutcheson, David Hume, and Adam Smith.
-Other cities also produced major thinkers at that time: e.g. Aberdeen's Thomas Reid.
+In the Scottish Enlightenment Edinburgh was home to much intellectual talent, including Francis Hutcheson, David Hume and Adam Smith.
+Other cities also produced major thinkers at that time, such as Aberdeen through Thomas Reid.